jwong2529/beige-video-sms-messaging/README.md

 }
 ```
 ## Notes
-* HubSpot SMS logging: SMS details are appended to the sms_log property for deals.
+* HubSpot SMS logging: SMS details are appended to the sms_log property for Deals.
 This is a custom property that must be configured in your HubSpot account.
 * Testing Mode: When TEST_MODE is set to 'true', the application uses Twilio's test credentials and test numbers.
 Actual SMS messages cannot be sent in this mode.